-Mariscos 4 Vientos in Boyle Heights is a one-stop-shop for every mariscos craving I’ve ever had.
+Mariscos 4 Vientos in Boyle Heights is a one-stop-shop for every mariscos craving we’ve ever had.
 Whether it’s cocteles, tacos dorados, or a dozen oysters with salsa verde to sweat out last night’s tequila, this place has it all.
 The truck’s tostadas also run the seafood gamut by offering toppings like shrimp, fish, octopus, and even imitation crab (if that’s your jam).
 But unlike other places that cut their fish into small chunks, Mariscos 4 Vientos finely minces its fish ceviche to create more of a seafood paste that gets slathered on the salty tostada.
 The tomato, onion, and cilantro really come through here, and the large slices of creamy avocado make for a rich final touch.
-I’m also a fan of their tostada mixta that comes with the same fish ceviche and large chunks of shrimp and octopus on top.
-After adding generous amounts of salt and tapatío, I like to eat this one curbside for a brief moment of uninterrupted satisfaction.
+The tostada mixta that comes with the same fish ceviche and large chunks of shrimp and octopus on top is also excellent.
+After adding generous amounts of salt and tapatío, we like to eat this one curbside for a brief moment of uninterrupted satisfaction.
 Or, in some cases, regret for wearing white pants to a ceviche truck (again).

 This tostada is full of fresh, citrus flavor, starting with its first layer of ceviche that’s finely minced with tomato and cilantro until it almost becomes a paste.
 That fishy mixture then gets topped with large pieces of octopus, cooked shrimp, and avocado that call for a generous dousing of Tapatío before biting in.

 The ultra finely-chopped fish ceviche also fairs well on its own with just some avocado on top.
 It’s bright, fresh, and has just the right balance of textures, in case you’re looking for something a bit simpler.